catmaid/CATMAID/UPDATE.md

   set for the `db` container (watch the Docker output).
 CATMAID's documentation Docker has more information.
 If a replication setup is in use, the database configuration changes for Postgres 12.
 CATMAID's replication documentation explains what needs to be done.
+The next CATMAID release will require Postgres 13, which is also supported by this version.

 - If R extensions are used, make sure to use R 3.6.
 On Ubuntu this can be made available by first installing the official R PPA repository: